micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 (nefarious).
 "Nefarious" is an adjective that describes someone or something that is wicked, evil, or morally wrong.
 It is often used to describe actions or activities that are considered to be unethical, corrupt, or harmful to others.
 #### [Return to Q Index](#section1)

-## <a name="question10"></a>Q10:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".{Story-style.  science fiction , war}
+## <a name="question10"></a>Q10:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".%Story-style.  science fiction , war%

 #### A10: